fingerprintjs/fingerprint-pro-cloudfront-integration/README.md

 To set up CloudFront integration, you need to:

-1. Create the required resources in your AWS infrastructure — a secret stored in the Secrets Manager, a CloudFormation stack, and a CloudFront distribution.
+1. Create the required resources in your AWS infrastructure — a CloudFormation stack and a CloudFront distribution.
 2. Configure the Fingerprint Pro JS Agent on your site to communicate with your created Lambda@Edge function using the [scriptUrlPattern](https://dev.fingerprint.com/docs/js-agent#scripturlpattern) and [endpoint](https://dev.fingerprint.com/docs/js-agent#endpoint) parameters.

-See [CloudFront Proxy Integration guide](https://dev.fingerprint.com/docs/cloudfront-proxy-integration) in our documentation for step-by-step instructions.
+See [CloudFront Proxy Integration guide](https://dev.fingerprint.com/docs/cloudfront-proxy-integration-v2) in our documentation for step-by-step instructions.
 If you have any questions, reach out to our [support team](https://fingerprint.com/support/).

 ## License